HoTT/EPIT-2020/04-cubical-type-theory/README.md

 * TODO

-### Part 3: Transport and hcomp
+### Part 3: Transport and composition

 #### Lecture

 * Cubical transport
-* Subst as special case of cubical transport
+* Subst as a special case of cubical transport
 * Path induction from subst?
-* hcomp
+* Homogeneous composition (hcomp)
 * Binary composition of paths as special case of hcomp

 #### Exercises